juju/terraform-provider-juju/docs/resources/application.md

 page_title: "juju_application Resource - terraform-provider-juju"
 subcategory: ""
 description: |-
-  A resource that represents a Juju application deployment.
+  A resource that represents a single Juju application deployment from a charm.
+Deployment of bundles is not supported.
 ---

 # juju_application (Resource)

-A resource that represents a Juju application deployment.
+A resource that represents a single Juju application deployment from a charm.
+Deployment of bundles is not supported.

 ## Example Usage